emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 #### Video comprehensible input: TV series, YouTube, and movies

-#### Accessing
+#### Accessing geoblocked comprehensible input

 This all sounds well and good, but the problem is that a lot of foreign-language content is location-specific.
 Now that I live in Austria, it's a lot easier for me to stream series in German than it was in the US.
 And it's pretty much impossible to stream anything in Danish outside of Denmark.

-Using a VPN is an easy way to get around this problem — and for certain languages like Danish
+Using a VPN (Virtual Private Network) is an easy way to get around this problem.
+A VPN lets you use the internet as if you were in a different country — which means you'll also get immersion from advertisements... great?

+{{< tweet id="1296760699339890688" >}}

 ## The science of comprehensible input

 The things I say about comprehensible input are not things I thought up myself.
 There's a huge body of scholarly work and research studies on input and language learning — my own personal experiences just happen to be consistent with it.

 This section gives a brief overview of where all these ideas about comprehensible input come from and the data that exists to back them up.

 That said, this topic really deserves its own post, so just think of this as a crash-course meant to get you familiar with where the idea of comprehensible input comes from and why we know it works.